yanggao1119/lda_scvb0_cpp/README.md

 Yang Gao's implementation of Jimmy Fould's SCVB0 algorithm, coded in C++ with the Eigen matrix package, burn-in for each doc is modified after Michael Hankin's vectorized method.

-It does multi-threaded topic model training (simple multi-threading with the openmp package).
-After that, an optional prediction mode can read query document from STDIN and predict the most similar document from the training set.
+It does multi-threaded topic model training (simple multi-threading with the openmp package) and output training log (parameters, perplexity etc) to STDERR.
+After that, an optional prediction mode can read query document from STDIN and output to STDOUT the most similar document from the training set.
 See below for details.

 usage
 =====